Brian-Wintz/DecisionTree/README.md

     question[?key={question key value}]: Returns specified question key data, or base question if key is not specified answers?key={answer key value}: Returns all answers within the decision tree which result in the specified answer (including the specified answer)
-    reset: Forces a reload of the decision tree, sets the decision tree's internal questions and maps values to null to cause them to be reloaded
+    reset: Forces a reload of the decision tree, sets the decision tree's internal questions and maps values to null to cause them to be reloaded openai?message={message}: Processes a prompt request to OpenAI, returning the resulting reply

 ## Decision Tree File Format

 The general format for a line of text in this file is as follows: